maximburkov/PaymentGateway/README.md

 ## Assumptions

-- Payment should be handled in asynchrounus fashion.
-However, in real world we can use combination of sync/async handling depending on some period of time.
+- Payment should be handled in an asynchronous fashion.
+However, in the real world, we can use a combination of sync/async handling depending on some period.
 - We should not handle duplicated payments.
-To achieve this requirement I decided to use `IdempotencyKey` that shoul be generated on the client side on each new payment request.
-Currently this key is unique across all payments but in production system it could be user specific.
-Idempotency key could be stored in cache and be evicted after some period of time.
+To achieve this requirement I decided to use `IdempotencyKey` that should be generated on the client side on each new payment request.
+Currently, this key is unique across all payments but in production system, it could be user-specific. idempotency key could be stored in cache and be evicted after a while.
-- For Unit testing and low-coupling I used Dependency Inversion principle.
+- For Unit testing and low-coupling I used the Dependency Inversion principle.
-- For code readability I used libraries with fluent syntax such as Fluent Assertions for Unit tests and Fluent Validation for validation.
+- For code readability, I used libraries with fluent syntaxes such as Fluent Assertions for Unit tests and Fluent Validation for validation.

 ## Areas for improvement
 - Https